 To be considered for a Rhodes Scholarship, a student must submit a complete application to SGPS (single PDF) that includes the following, in order:

 - Personal Essay that sets forth a self-reflective picture outlining personal aspirations and a specific plan of study for the proposed program of study at Oxford supported by concrete examples of accomplishments and character.

 - This essay must not exceed 1,000 words in length and be wholly written by the applicant.
 Selection committees will place special emphasis on it and for each successful candidate, it will be sent to the designated Oxford College for admission purposes.

-- Official transcripts (scanned copies) of all university studies completed at Western and elsewhere.
+- Official current transcripts of all university studies completed at Western and elsewhere.

-Selection of successful candidates will be based on both the assessment of the Rhodes applications and the outcomes of the candidate interviews.
+Selection of successful candidates will be based on the criteria set out by the Rhodes Trust.
+They are:

 If You Are Selected for an Interview in Your Constituency

-- You will receive a message from the constituency's Selection Committee Secretary informing you of your advancement to the final phase of competition by way of an invitation to a reception and interview.
+- You will receive a message from the regional committee secretary inviting you to the final phase of competition by way of an invitation to a reception and interview.

-- Notify SGPS as soon as possible of your invitation.
+- Notify SGPS as soon as possible if you receive an invitation.

-- SGPS will convene the university Rhodes Scholarships Mock Interview Panel for a series of preparatory sessions for Western finalists.
+- SGPS will convene the university Mock Interview Panel to help you prepare.